CanonicalLtd/maas-docs/en/nodes-scripts.md

   with `may_reboot` set to True.
 - `recommission`: After all commissioning scripts have finished running rerun the builtin commissioning scripts to rediscover hardware.
+- `script_type`: *commissioning* or *test*.
+Indicates whether the script should be run during commissioning or hardware testing.

 ## Parameters